 Not everybody likes to learn alone.
-For those of you who would prefer to learn in a classroom, you might to try an online course.
+For those of you who’d prefer to learn in a classroom, you might want to try an online course.
 Alison has a number of free online courses for learning English grammar.
-These courses are usually involve watching videos then doing assignments.
+These courses usually involve watching videos and then doing assignments.

 The best part is that you can often interact with (talk to) the other students and the teacher.
 So if you have a question or want to practice with someone, you can.

-Edufind’s grammar guide is very well organized, and is a good starting place to learn how to use parts of speech.
+Education First’s grammar guide is very well organized and is a good starting place to learn how to use parts of speech.
 The rules themselves are short and use many example sentences to show how everything works.

 If you learn better through examples than through rules, this is an excellent place to start.